-1.5 Conventional sounder faults
+1.4 Conventional sounder faults

-- To determine which of the panel's four conventional sounder circuits are faulty: - 1.
-Disconnect each sounder circuit from the Main Control PCB in turn and measure the resistance between the two wires.
-A good circuit will present only the end-of-line resistor value.
-Any other resistance value shows a fault. - 2.
-If the readings from all sounder circuits are correct, take their end-of-line resistors and connect them to the sounder circuits at the panel without the sounder circuit wiring.
-If the fault still persists, the panel is faulty and must be replaced. - If a sounder circuit fault is detected, correct the fault and reconnect the sounder circuit.
+• To determine which of the panel's four conventional sounder circuits are faulty:

+- 1. Disconnect each sounder circuit, in turn, from the Main Control PCB and measure the resistance between the two wires.
+A good circuit will present only the EOL resistor value.
+Any other value shows a fault. - 2.
+If the readings from all sounder circuits are correct, take their EOL resistors and connect them at the panel without the sounder circuit wiring.
+If the fault still persists, the panel is faulty and must be replaced. - 3.
+If a sounder circuit fault is detected, correct the fault and reconnect the sounder circuit.
 The sounder fault will automatically clear within 60 seconds.